IgniteUI/igniteui-docfx/en/components/autocomplete.md

 }
 ```

-> Note: The default positioning strategy is `AutoPositionStrategy` and drop down is opened according to the available space.
+> Note: The default positioning strategy is `AutoPositionStrategy` and the drop-down is opened according to the available space.

 ## Application Scenarios
 ### Autocomplete with grouped items, placed inside Reactive From

 The following sample demonstrates an autocomplete that allows selecting a movie, where movies are grouped by genres.
-The drop down is bound to hierarchical data and is placed inside a Reactive Form:
+The drop-down is bound to hierarchical data and is placed inside a Reactive Form:

 <div class="sample-container loading" style="height: 800px;">
     <iframe id="reactive-form-sample" frameborder="0" seamless width="100%" height="100%" src="{environment:demosBaseUrl}/data-entries/reactive-forms" onload="onSampleIframeContentLoaded(this);"></iframe>